soumya007GitHub/React-JS/README.md

    4. gitignore - contains name and details of files which needs to ignored for pushing whole code into github.
    5. package.json - contains project details, dependency details, scripts & library versions.
    6. package-lock.json - contains additional details and specific version of libraries installed.

+3. ### React Internal Working
+  React.js utilizes the createElement function internally to construct its Virtual DOM.
+This function serves as the foundational method for creating React elements, which are lightweight JavaScript objects representing the structure and content of the user interface.
+  ``import { createElement } from 'react';

+    function Greeting({ name }) {
+      return createElement(
+        'h1',  //tagName
+        { className: 'greeting' },  //attributes
+        'Hello ',  //content
+        createElement('i', null, name),
+        '.
+Welcome!'
+      );
+    }``